-- 1. To introduce the concept of electrical circuits using network laws and theorems. - 2.
-To outline and analyse single phase A.C and three phase A.C circuits. - 3.
-To study and understand magnetic circuits and transformers. - 4.
-To understand the different types of D.C and A.C rotating electrical machine. - 5.
-To import the knowledge of protection and switch gear of electrical components.
+- 1. study the concept of electrical circuits using network laws and theorems. - 2. outline and analyse single phase A.C and three phase A.C circuits. - 3. study and understand magnetic circuits and transformers. - 4. understand the different types of D.C and A.C rotating electrical machine. - 5. import the knowledge of protection and switch gear of electrical components.